- How Caffeine works

 - Decaffeinate malate – this consists of 2 caffeine molecules attached to malic acid.
 Combined manufacturers believe (although it has never been proven) it can prevent stomach upsets.

-- Caffeine citrate – a combination of caffeine anhydrous and citric acid monohydrate and sodium citrate dehydrate; caffeine citrate is regularly used to medicinally treat breathing problems in premature children.
+- Caffeine citrate – a combination of caffeine anhydrous and citric acid monohydrate and sodium citrate dehydrate; caffeine citrate is regularly used to treat breathing problems in premature children medicinally.

-- Caffeine pterostilbene co-crystal – a combination of caffeine and pterostilbene, it can be taken in as a capsule, tablet or a chew, and supposedly can give you longer lasting energy (there are NO scientific studies to prove this claim).
+- Caffeine pterostilbene co-crystal – a combination of Caffeine and pterostilbene, can be taken in as a capsule, tablet or chew, and supposedly can give you longer-lasting energy (there are NO scientific studies to prove this claim).

-Before we can effectively highlight all of caffeine’s benefits, it is important that you fully understand the difference between what caffeine has got to offer and caffeine anhydrous.
+Before we can effectively highlight all of Caffeine's benefits, it is essential that you fully understand the difference between what natural Caffeine has got to offer and Caffeine anhydrous.

-After all, if plain old coffee could offer you the same athletic performance enhancements as caffeine anhydrous, you’d pick just coffee right?
-Especially as it is the safer option.
+If plain old coffee could offer you the same athletic performance enhancements as Caffeine anhydrous, you'd pick just coffee, especially as it is the safer option.

-Study One: during a study on elite male cyclists, researchers saw no difference in performance-enhancing effects of 5mg/kg coffee whether it was from coffee or caffeine anhydrous.
+Study One: during a survey of elite male cyclists, researchers saw no difference in performance-enhancing effects of 5mg/kg coffee, whether from coffee or Caffeine anhydrous.

-Study Two: a review published in the International Journal of Sports Nutrition and Exercise Metabolism concluded that there was moderate evidence which supported the claim that coffee CAN act as an ergogenic aid for boosting running and cycling performance.
+Study Two: a review published in the International Journal of Sports Nutrition and Exercise Metabolism concluded that moderate evidence supported the claim that coffee CAN act as an ergogenic aid for boosting running and cycling performance.

-Looking at these studies, what quickly becomes apparent is that coffee is just as good as caffeine anhydrous at kick-starting your workouts (if you drink it 1 hour before exercise).
-In fact, research suggests 3-6mg/kg of caffeine (of body weight) is enough to bolster your physical performance e.g. so if you weighed 150lbs, you’d need 200mg of caffeine/2 cups of coffee.
+Looking at these studies, it becomes apparent that coffee is just as good as Caffeine anhydrous at kick-starting your workouts (if you drink it 1 hour before exercise).
+Research suggests 3-6mg/kg of Caffeine (of body weight) is enough to bolster your physical performance; e.g., if you weighed 150lbs, you'd need 200mg of caffeine/2 cups of coffee.